FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 # Libraries

-Libraries in Sway are files used to define out new types and functions useful for general-purpose programming.
-An example of this is the [Sway Core Library](https://github.com/FuelLabs/sway-lib-core) which outlines various functions that attach to the uint64 type.
+Libraries in Sway are files used to define new common behavior.
+An example of this is the [Sway Core Library](https://github.com/FuelLabs/sway-lib-core) which outlines various methods that the `u64` type implements.

 Functions in Libraries can also read from storage and interact with the state.
 Libraries are denoted using the `library` keyword followed by a name so that they can be imported.